napakalas/NLIMED/README.md

 In general, NLIMED works by converting natural language query into SPARQL, so it may help users by avoiding the rigid syntax of SPARQL, query path consisting multiple predicates, and detail knowledge about ontologies.

-Note: model entities extracted from BioModels are those having ontologies indexed by BioPortal.
+Note: model entities extracted from BioModels are those having ontology classes indexed by BioPortal.

 License :: OSI Approved :: GNU General Public License (GPL)